 Spa and Hot Tub Pumps.
 They provide the circulation for the spa filter and heater and give an extra boost when turning the spa jets on high.
 And when the spa pump ain’t happy, ain’t nobody happy – that’s because without water flow, there is no filtration, no sanitation and no heating.

 Shock the spa with your favorite spa shock when the sanitizer level gets low.
-You can continue using granular spa shock, or a spa floater with tablets, for several weeks, but if you go without filtration longer than a few weeks, you should consider draining the spa after your pump troubles are fixed.
+You can continue using a granular shock Leisure Time Spa 56, or a floating spa sanitizer dispenser with tablets for several weeks, but if you go without filtration longer than a few weeks, you should consider draining the spa after your pump troubles are fixed.

 Some spas have two pumps, one is the circulation pump and the other is the jet pump.
 If you have two pumps, chances are it’s one or the other – either your jets don’t work, or the spa circulation isn’t working.
 Spas and hot tubs with one pump usually have a 2-speed motor, operating on low speed most of the time, and on high speed when using the tub with the jets.